-One counselor who worked with men gave the following five reasons why loneliness among men is a worsening epidemic that is “literally killing” men.
-1) Men fear appearing weak, 2) Men don’t talk about their feelings, 3) Many aren’t comfortable being vulnerable, 4) Hypermasculine assertiveness, and 5) Few bonding opportunities.
+One counselor who works with men gave the following five reasons why loneliness among men is a worsening epidemic that is “literally killing” men: 1) Men fear appearing weak, 2) Men don’t talk about their feelings, 3) Many aren’t comfortable being vulnerable, 4) Hypermasculine assertiveness, and 5) Few bonding opportunities.
 I want to address this last point.

-In the church, men get mixed message as to what a man is suppose to be.
-Jesus can be portrayed along a continuum from being super sensitive and caring to being like the warrior portrayed in Revelation 19.
-In the age of the “toxic masculine,” men in the church, have learned to hid behind their protective emotional shields, afraid to express their confusion, sadness, anger and loneliness.
-Men are emotionally wounded by the gender wars and don’t know how to process their pain.
-The festering of the wounds, spills over into dysfunctional relationships with those who are closest to them, especially family.
+In the church, men get mixed messages about what a man is supposed to be.
+Jesus can be portrayed along a continuum from being super-sensitive and caring to being like the warrior portrayed in Revelation 19.
+In the age of “toxic masculinity,” men in the church have learned to hide behind their protective emotional shields, afraid to express whatever confusion, sadness, anger, or loneliness there may be.
+Men have been emotionally wounded by the gender wars and don’t know how to process their pain.
+The festering wounds spill over into dysfunctional relationships with those who are closest to them, especially within the family.

-In the church, there are men who have “forfeited their souls” to the feminist rant for the new masculine.
-They are shamed into being emasculated men, who are not able to express any genuine masculine strength, for fear of being called a bigot.
-Men are caught in the double bind of being shamed for being a man, while being told they are have not been responsible addressing male patriarchy.
+Some “churched” men have “forfeited their souls” to the feminist rant for a new masculine.
+They have been shamed into being emasculated men, unable to express any genuine masculine strength – often for fear of being called a bigot.
+Men are caught in the double bind of being shamed for being a man, while being told they have not been responsible in addressing male patriarchy.

-Men needs intergenerational male communities of brothers and fathers where soul talk among men is normal conversation.
-Here men can be heard as they risk telling their stories of navigating life through the good, the bad, and the ugly.
-“Celebrate Recovery” (look it up on google) give good guidance: “Realize I’m not God; I admit that I am powerless to control my tendency to do the wrong thing and my life is unmanageable.”
+Men need intergenerational male communities of brothers and fathers where soul talk among men is normal conversation.
+Here, men can be heard as they risk telling their stories of navigating life through the good, the bad, and the ugly.
+“Celebrate Recovery” (look it up on Google) gives good guidance: “Realize I’m not God; I admit that I am powerless to control my tendency to do the wrong thing and my life is unmanageable.”

-If you are a man who is caught in the dark web of loneliness, feeling like a lost sheep, Jesus, the good shepherd, knows your need.
-Tell the Lord you honest need and begin to ask to Lord to direct you to a group.
+If you are a man who is caught in the dark web of loneliness, you may feel like a lost sheep.
+Jesus, the Good Shepherd, knows your need.
+Tell him your honest need and ask him to direct you to a group.
 The big step is to reach out and make yourself available to a group of men.
 He knows your need and will provide the opportunity.
 But you will need to be vulnerable.